Setting up a Kubernetes Cluster the Hard Way with kubeadm (GitOps Series, Part 2)

 - Tools

-- ArgoCD for GitOps
+- ArgoCD for GitOps continuous delivery

-- Installing pi-hole for DNS management and ad-blocking
+- Pi-hole for DNS management and ad-blocking

 During this setup we will run into the chicken-and-egg problem on a couple of occasions: